mantzaris/KeemenaPreprocessing.jl/docs/src/guides/quickstart.md

 | `record_paragraph_offsets = true` but `preserve_newlines = false` | Warning and paragraphs not recorded. | Enable `preserve_newlines` (done automatically with a warning). |
 | Unsupported `tokenizer_name` symbol | `AssertionError` | Check `TOKENIZERS` or supply a callable. |

+---

+### Why JLD2 (and when to use something else)

+KeemenaPreprocessing uses JLD2 for the convenience helpers `save_preprocess_bundle` and `load_preprocess_bundle`.
+JLD2 is a pure-Julia serialization format that can store arbitrary Julia structs efficiently and produces files compatible with the HDF5 spec.

+The `PreprocessBundle` itself is just a plain Julia object, so you are not locked into JLD2: if your workflow needs memory-mapped arrays, indexed random access, or cross-language IO, you can write the bundle (or just its large arrays) using a different storage backend.